Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 Client ID: istio-service-account_12345678-0000-4444-99e9-ac4fa7d116db
 ```

 After the service account has been created you will be provided with a Client ID.
-Save this id to be used later in the `hybrid-override.yaml` to install the agents.
+Save this ID to be used later in the `hybrid-override.yaml` to install the agents.

-The public and private keys that were used to create the service account need to be added to the namespace as a secret.
+The public and private keys that were used to create the service account must be added to the namespace as a secret:

 ```bash
 kubectl create secret generic amplify-agents-keys \